VajdaGergely/azure_config_review_tool/README.md

 * open image and docx test case evidences
 * edit and save config review status into database
 * export results to csv file
+## Technical details
+* Written in C#
+* Uses .NET Framework 4.7.2
+* Uses YML test case files (missing from the repository because it is company property)
+* Uses SqLite database to store config review results